The Club (1980 film): Setting

 In the script, Williamson uses the arrival of Hayward at the club as a device that gets these characters interacting to express their opinions on Hayward's poor early-season form and attitude, thus exploring several themes relevant to the culture of any sporting club.
 The original play and the movie were created at a time when Australian football was in a state of flux, moving from a semi-professional state (where players were paid "beer" money for their services) to the modern, fully professional, franchised structure that is known today as the Australian Football League.
 This process began in the late 1970s/early 1980s.

 Box office

 The Club grossed at the box office in Australia.

 Williamson rated the film as one of the best made from his work, saying it was "very well done".

-It was the third screen collabration between Jack Thompson and David Williamson and as of 2025 is the last to date despite the claim that "The combination of Thompson and Williamson was one of the most perfect actor-writer teaming in the history of Australian cinema."
+It was the third screen collaboration between Jack Thompson and David Williamson and as of 2025 is the last to date despite the claim that "The combination of Thompson and Williamson was one of the most perfect actor-writer teaming in the history of Australian cinema."